evolbioinfo/pastml/README.md

 # pastml

-__PastML__ is a python3 module that provides fast methods for Ancestor Character Reconstruction (ACR) and visualisation on rooted phylogenetic trees.
+__PastML__ is a python3 module that provides fast methods for Ancestral Character Reconstruction (ACR) and visualisation on rooted phylogenetic trees.

 Given a tree and its node annotations, it can either visualise them as-is,